MekniWassime/mvst-github-search-task/README.md

 ## Future improvements

-- biggest one is implementing advanced search features (filter by programming language, stars, forks etc), the mechanisme for constructing these queries are implemented but didn't get to implement their UI
+- biggest one is implementing advanced search features (filter by programming language, stars, forks etc), the mechanisme for constructing these queries are implemented but i didn't get to implement their UI
 - making it so that you can run storybook with one command, it might be a webpack thing or maybe versions are missmached but to figure it out i need time
 - spend more time on making sure errors are handled properly
 - expand repository from list to view more information